IndieWeb Search

 From IndieWeb

-IndieWeb Search is a search engine that indexes and provides a service to search for text in web pages and websites created by IndieWeb community members.
+IndieWeb Search was an open source search engine that indexes and provides a service to search for text in web pages and websites created by IndieWeb community members.

 Why